Phrenzi/slate/source/includes/_patron_app_invitation.md

 }
 ```

-This endpoint cancel a invitation from current logined patron to patron specify
+This endpoint authenticated by `Patron Token` and cancel a invitation from current logined patron to patron specify

 ### HTTP Request